sanga28/sanga28/README.md

 💡 What I Love Working On:
 <br>
 <br>
-🧠 <h3>AI/ML:</h3> Designing intelligent models and algorithms to solve real-world challenges.
+🧠 <b>AI/ML:</b> Designing intelligent models and algorithms to solve real-world challenges.
   <br>
-🌐 <h3>Web Development:</h3> Developing responsive, user-focused web applications with modern frameworks.
+🌐 <b>Web Development:</b> Developing responsive, user-focused web applications with modern frameworks.
   <br>
-🤖 <h3>IoT:</h3> Connecting the digital and physical worlds through smart devices.
+🤖 <b>IoT:</b> Connecting the digital and physical worlds through smart devices.
   <br>
   <br>
 I'm always on the lookout for opportunities to collaborate and learn. </p>